 The three classic weaves - atlas (aka satin), plain (aka tabby aka linen) and twill - were all out there.
 Silk had the most fancy variations, such as lampas liséré, moiré and damask, velvet and corduroy.
 Of the latter I'm told that it was different from what you get now, but I've never seen the real thing up close.
 Linen was most often woven in linen weave, of course.
 I have found some linen twills as base and/or lining in garments, but not for any other use.
 The Frauenzimmer-Lexicon of 1715 mentions linen damask for bed and table linens.
-No cotton twill or linen or cotton atlas so far.
+No cotton twill, or linen or cotton atlas so far.
 Wool did come in tabby and twill.
 Not sure about wool atlas, but apparently, wool damasks and brocades (!) existed2.

 Not only the choice of fibre is governed by what a person could afford, but also the range of available colours.
 Some were easy to dye, some not so much.

-Cotton was easier to dye, but something like the fabled Turkish Red still required many more preparation steps 26 days all in all1 than wool or silk.
+Cotton was easier to dye, but something like the fabled Turkish Red still required many more preparation steps 26 days all in all3 than wool or silk.
 Since cotton tended to be more expensive than linen, it was more likely to receive that extra effort, which I imagine was preferably spent on "nice" colours.
 Well, red.
 And, of course, red.
 (All the period dyeing books I've browsed seemed to be preoccupied with red more than anything else.)
 I have not yet seen any garment made from solid-coloured, plain-weave cotton, though.
-It seems that they dyers' efforts mostly went into the production of colourful Chintzes (aka Indiennes) in the Indian style, or into the production of dyed yarn for weaving striped and checked fabrics.
-My answer to the oft-heard question whether solid coloured cotton was authentic for outer garments is thus: Can your persona afford it?
+It seems that the dyers' efforts mostly went into the production of colourful chintzes (aka indiennes) in the Indian style, or into the production of dyed yarn for weaving striped and checked fabrics.
+My answer to the oft-heard question whether solid coloured cotton was authentic for outer garments is thus: Can your persona afford dyed cotton?
 Yes?
 Then why stop at cotton?
-Wear silk or at least Indienne!
+Wear silk or at least indienne!